-Buddhist teachings are considered part of Lao identity.
+Buddhist teachings and animist practices and beliefs are considered part of Lao identity.
 Christians are under pressure to conform; children can be forced by school or the community to attend Buddhist temple services and practice associated rituals.
-Christians in devout Buddhist areas are discriminated against throughout their lives, such as being denied admission to education and jobs.
-Christians are imprisoned for holding Christian funerals.
-Even rural churches under the registered LEC are unable to openly carry out baptisms in the country.
+Christians in devout Buddhist areas are discriminated against in many areas of their lives, such as being denied admission to education and jobs.
+Christians are hindered, or in some cases arrested, for holding Christian funerals.
+Even rural churches registered under the LEC are unable to openly carry out baptisms in the country.